 - R0-DEV-01: The Citizens Broadband Radio Service is [shall be] authorized in the 3550-3700 MHz frequency band.
 General Authorized Access Users may operate in the 3550-3700 MHz frequency band.
 Priority Access License Holders may operate in the 3550-3650 MHz frequency band.
 Grandfathered Wireless Broadband Licensees may continue to use the 3650-3700 MHz band in accordance Ref-2.
 [Ref-2, 96.11] - R0-DEV-02: All CBSDs must [shall] be able to determine their geographic coordinates (referenced to the North American Datum of 1983 (NAD83)) to an accuracy of ±50 meters horizontal and ±3 meters of elevation.
 Such geographic coordinates shall be reported to an SAS at the time of first activation from a power-off condition.
 [Ref-2, 96.39] - a.
 For professionally installed CBSDs, geographic coordinates to the same accuracy specified above may be determined and reported to the SAS as part of the installation and registration process.
 Geographic coordinates must [shall] be determined and reported each time the CBSD is moved to a new location. - b.
-Non-professionally installed CBSD must [shall] check its location and report to the SAS any location changes exceeding 50 meters horizontal and ± 3 meters elevation from its last reported location within 60 seconds of such location change. - R0-DEV-03: A CBSD must [shall] register with and be authorized by an SAS prior to its initial service transmission.
-The CBSD must [shall] provide the SAS upon its registration with its geographic location, antenna height above ground level (in meters), CBSD class (Category A/Category B), requested authorization status (Priority Access or General Authorized Access), FCC identification number, call sign, user contact information, air interface technology, unique manufacturer's serial number, sensing capabilities (if supported), and additional information (see below) [Ref-2, 96.39]. - a.
+Non-professionally installed CBSD must [shall] check its location and report to the SAS any location changes exceeding 50 meters horizontal and ±3 meters elevation from its last reported location within 60 seconds of such location change. - R0-DEV-03: A CBSD must [shall] register with and be authorized by an SAS prior to its initial service transmission.
+The CBSD must [shall] provide the SAS upon its registration with its geographic location, antenna height above ground level (in meters), CBSD class (Category A/Category B), requested authorization status9 (Priority Access or General Authorized Access), FCC identification number, call sign, user contact information, air interface technology, unique manufacturer's serial number, sensing capabilities (if supported), and additional information (see below) [Ref-2, 96.39]. - a.
 CBSD Category-A devices must [shall] also indicate if they are operating indoors or outdoors.
 [Ref-2, 96.43b] - b.
 CBSD Category-B devices must [shall] also provide: antenna gain, beamwidth, azimuth, downtilt angle, and antenna height above ground level.
 [Ref-2, 96.45d] - c.
-If any of the registration information changes, the CBSD shall update the SAS within 60 seconds of such change, except as otherwise set forth in section 96.39 [Ref-2].
+If any of the registration information changes, the CBSD shall update the SAS within 60 seconds of such change, except as otherwise set forth in section 96.39 of Ref-2. - d.
+All information provided by the CBSD to the SAS must [shall] be true, complete, correct, and made in good faith.
+[Ref-2, 96.39]